List of Andalusian food and drink products with protected status

-The following is a list of food products produced in the autonomous community of Andalusia (Spain) that are covered by some indication of origin (in Spanish: Denominación de origen) or quality label that guarantees and protects the product.
+The following is a list of food products produced in the autonomous community of Andalusia (Spain) that are covered by some indication of origin (in Spanish, denominación de origen) or quality label that guarantees and protects the product.

-The origin of the protection of the quality of agri-food products in Spain dates back to 1932, when the first legislation on Protected designation of origin for wines was introduced.
+Protection of the quality of agri-food products in Spain began in 1932, when the first legislation on protected designation of origin for wines was introduced.
 With Spain's entry into the European Economic Community, quality protection figures became subject to European regulations.
 Following the European regulations, in Andalusia there are three different types of protection: